 Unlike regular, human-originated calls, bot-initiated calls do not involve a person waiting for the connection to occur (e.g. for someone to answer).
 Instead, the robocall platform itself waits for a connection, and upon the called party answering, a second connection is initiated to a human being on the other end of the call.

 This occurs by employing Voice over Internet Protocol (VoIP) based communications.
 VoIP is very flexible, scalable, and inexpensive compared to traditional Time Division Multiplex (TDM), circuit-switched technology.
 This means that robocall platforms can place many calls very cheaply via VoIP than they ever could with TDM.

-Robocalls have become a wide-scale problem largely because telecommunications and IT technologies have dramatically reduced telecom and computing infrastructure as well as expenses placing bot-assisted phone calls.
+Robocalls have become a wide-scale problem largely because advancements in telecommunications and IT technologies have dramatically reduced telecom and computing infrastructure costs as well as expenses associated with placing bot-assisted phone calls.